 Government and Community Relations

 Feb.
-13, 2019—Vanderbilt’s Division of Government and Community Relations has published Issue 2 of its "ON THE HILL" government relations report.
-The biannual report summarizes Vanderbilt’s year-to-date activities at the federal, state and local levels of government.
+12, 2020—Vanderbilt’s Division of Government and Community Relations has published the fourth issue of its biannual "ON THE HILL" report, which summarizes Vanderbilt’s year-to-date activities at the federal, state and local levels of government.

 Feb.
 6, 2020—Christina West, associate vice chancellor for federal relations, has been appointed to the National Association of Independent Colleges and Universities Board of Directors.
 She will serve as an ad-hoc non-voting government relations representative for a three-year term.